woocommerce/woocommerce-admin/docs/components/split-button.md

 - **Required**
 - Type: Array
   - icon: One of type: string, element
-  - label: String
+  - label: String - Label displayed for this button.
-  - onClick: Function
+  - onClick: Function - Click handler for this button.
 - Default: null